 In the centuries after 1000, the economy of western Europe expanded vastly, along with its population.
 Coinage increasingly came in to circulation, and a money economy gained ground.

 In these circumstances, the shortcomings of feudalism as a way of raising troops became glaringly obvious.
 The expanding economies of their kingdoms enabled kings (often in consultation with representative assemblies) to raise taxes and pay for armies of full-time professional soldiers.
-This development of coursed increased the importance of representative assemblies; it also struck at the very heart of feudalism, with nobles and knights becoming primarily landed gentry rather than serving warriors.
+This development of course increased the importance of representative assemblies; it also struck at the very heart of feudalism, with nobles and knights becoming primarily landed gentry rather than serving warriors.

 The old Feudal system is beginning to give way to early Modern Europe.

 Above all, these developments put much more power into the hands of monarchs and their officials.
-Gradually, these were able to wrest control of justice and administration from fief-holders, so that centralised states were able to emerge.
+Gradually, these were able to wrest control of justice and administration from fief-holders, so that centralized states were able to emerge.

 In some places, such as England and Holland, the later Middle Ages saw the manorial economy replaced by something new.
-The Black Death of the mid-14th century, along with subsequent local outbreaks of plague which kept the population of western Europe in check, caused a shortage of labour, which naturally increased its value.
-The labour services which serfs owed thus became less profitable to the lords, who came therefore to prefer money rents instead.
+The Black Death of the mid-14th century, along with subsequent local outbreaks of plague which kept the population of western Europe in check, caused a shortage of labor, which naturally increased its value.
+The labor services which serfs owed thus became less profitable to the lords, who came therefore to prefer money rents instead.
 Manors were increasingly divided up into individual private farms, each under its own tenant farmer.
 In these areas, serfdom had more or less vanished by the end of the Middle Ages.